Hydrofluoroether

 Hydrofluoroethers (HFEs) are a class of organic solvents.
 As non-ozone-depleting chemicals, they were developed originally as a replacement for CFCs, HFCs, HCFCs, and PFCs.
 They are typically colorless, odorless, tasteless, low toxicity, low viscosity, and liquid at room temperature.
 The boiling point of HFEs vary from 50 C to nearly 100 C. Although 3M first developed HFEs, other manufacturers have begun producing them.
+They are chemically related to the fluorinated ether inhalational anaesthetics sevoflurane and desflurane.

 Applications

 Industrial uses are many and varied, including: